tti440/Cyclistic_Share_Case_Study_Google_Analytics/README.md

 The question to solve by analysis is "How do annual riders and casual riders use this service differently?"
 I use Pandas for data processing and preparation and R for analysis and visualization.
 A whole data analysis process is on Cyclistic_Share_Case_Sttudy.ipynb.
+To run the code properly, please extract Trip_Dataset.zip file and move Trip_Dataset file into your working directory or the cloned repository.